Part 3 – Gabriel’s “Telescope” Zooms out into the Distant Future

 Against this kind of cultural background, the “holy covenant” is brought before the world and before the “king of the North”, this anti-Christ Gog figure, as a way to protect those who wish to practice their faith from those who would outlaw all forms of religion.

-So this “holy covenant”, although technically an earthly agreement between groups of people, nevertheless, because it does involve those who are under God’s jurisdiction (or claim to be at least) rather than under state jurisdiction, then it will have transformed into an agreement between the secular world and the Kingdom of God.
-It looks as though the “holy covenant” will even become the last restraining force to prevent the forces of Darkness from unleashing their desired destruction upon the Earth and its inhabitants.
+So this “holy covenant”, although technically an earthly agreement between groups of people, nevertheless, because it does involve those who are under God’s jurisdiction (or claim to be at least) rather than under state jurisdiction only, then it will have transformed into an agreement between the secular world and the Kingdom of God.
+The “holy covenant” may well be the last restraining force to prevent the forces of Darkness from unleashing their desired destruction upon the Earth and its inhabitants.

-Well, as we can see, there exists much confusion about what the “covenant” means, as they are interpreted in study Bibles and commentaries of the past, which generally interpret them in the context of ancient history.
+Regarding this “covenant”, there does exist some confusion as to when it occurs.
+Study Bibles and commentaries of the past generally interpret the “covenant” in the context of ancient history.
 Unfortunately, these viewpoints have carried over into the Bibles and commentaries of the present.
 These old viewpoints were made originally because certain events of ancient history did seem to fit (to some extent) what these verses are describing.
 Well, that should not be too surprising.
 History does repeat itself.
 But these ancient events should be understood as secondary fulfillments of the words of Gabriel.
+(See Appendix 1: Covenant, at the End of the Age?)

 And these “secondary fulfillments” were dramatic events in ancient history: persecution by Antiochus Epiphanes, his desecration of the Jewish temple, the Jews’ fierce and bold struggle against the anti-Christ ruler of that period in ancient history, and the rise of the Roman superpower.
 These events are worth our consideration as they serve as a sort of backdrop to what will happen in modern times